 University Technology is in the process of implementing several initiatives designed to enhance data security.
-These new security measures will apply to all faculty, staff, and contractors who use Drew University systems and will be rolled out throughout the Spring 2014 term.
+These new security measures will apply to all faculty, staff, and contractors who use Drew University systems.

 What’s available now

 - Policy for Responsible Use of University Data – This policy supplements the existing Network User Agreement and addresses the responsibility of all University employees to protect sensitive data, especially Personally Identifiable Information (PII).